Q: I have a poor credit score (614). Is it possible for me to get a home buyers loan?

 However, in reality, many lenders won't write FHA mortgages with FICO scores below 620, even if the FHA will accept them.
 These add-on requirements (over the program minimums)--called "overlays"--are added by lenders who are afraid that low-credit-score loans will fail at a rate high enough as to bring down the wrath of the FHA upon them.
 A lender whose loans fail at a significant rate can even lose their ability to participate in the FHA program, so it's little wonder they are acting defensively and instituting their own overlays.

-Since your 614 score is not too far away from the minimums many lenders will consider, your first move should be to take a look though your three credit reports to see if there are any errors or omissions you can correct which might improve your score.
+Since your 614 score is not too far away from the minimums many mortgage lenders will consider, your first move should be to take a look though your three credit reports to see if there are any errors or omissions you can correct which might improve your score.
 Since you are close, it shouldn't take too much time or effort to get you over the 620 barrier.

 Here are a few strategies that can help boost your credit score in just a short period of time: